Solar Energy Transportation

 Solar in the Community

-90 million households in America are unable to install solar panels for (1) reason or the other.
-The community solar system consists of a number of panels in one central location for residents to use.
-People who sign up immediately will receive an immediate reduction in their energy bills as well as other advantages.
+90 million homes in America are not able to install solar panels for (1) reason or the other.
+The community solar system consists of a collection of solar panels that are located in a central location that residents can use.
+Customers who register immediately receive reduced utility bills and other advantages.

-- The installation is straightforward and there is no need to worry if your roof’s orientation or the structure is not appropriate for solar power.
+- The installation is straightforward and there is no need to worry in case your roof’s angle or the structure is not appropriate for solar energy.

-- You don’t need to buy a new car; instead it’s cheaper to save by enrolling in a subscription.
+- There is no need to pay upfront; instead, it’s cheaper to save by enrolling in a monthly subscription.

-- Solar power helps defend against rising energy costs and disruptions in supply.
+- Solar power can help safeguard against the rising cost of energy and interruptions in supply.

-- Local economic development the local economy; fossil fuel production relies on the power of heavy industry, solar power, and human-powered logistics.
+- Local economic development and fossil fuel production is dependent on the power of heavy industry, solar power, and human-powered logistics.

-- You can help reduce pollution and emissions of 02 by taking steps to reduce your carbon footprint and mitigate the effects of climate change.
+- You can help reduce pollution and 02 emissions by taking steps to reduce your carbon footprint as well as reducing the impact of climate change.

-Solar energy from the community benefits your home, local economy and the environment.
+Solar energy from the community can benefit your home, your local economy and the natural environment.

-There is a great deal of excitement about solar energy right now and numerous businesses, not only in energy, are trying to profit from it.
-This is especially true in solar transportation, and we are witnessing the development of solar vehicles that are ultra-modern.
+There is a great deal of enthusiasm for solar energy currently and numerous firms, not just in the energy sector, are looking to take advantage of it.
+This is particularly the case in solar transportation, and we are witnessing the development of solar vehicles that are ultra-modern.

 1. A solar-powered yacht

-Imagine a yacht that doesn’t need fuel, but only solar power.
-It is silent and emits no fumes and can travel for an endless distance.
+Imagine a yacht which doesn’t require fuel it only uses solar power.
+It makes no noise and emits no fumes and has an unlimited range.

 As per the company, Silent 55 yachts have it all and more.